antonibigata/PrepareCodingInterview/CrackingCodingInterviewRECAP.md

-Sure, let's delve into more detail about Depth-First Search (DFS) and Breadth-First Search (BFS), two fundamental graph traversal algorithms, along with examples.

 ### Depth-First Search (DFS)

 DFS is a traversal algorithm that explores as far as possible along each branch before backtracking.
 It's commonly used to explore the entire graph or to search for specific elements, paths, or properties within a graph.